Rk6113/CSCE-3550/README.md

 For any questions or concerns, please open an issue or contact the repository owner.

-Thank you for using the JWKS Server!
+Thank you for using JWK server.

-ChatGPT can make mistakes.
-Check important info.